SheetalMaurya/MvvmCross-Wiki/Tutorial.md

 }
 ```

-Also, to make the converters easier to identify, add a simple static class like:
+Also, to make the converters easier to identify, add a simple class like:

 ```
 namespace Tutorial.Core.Converters
 {
-    public static class Converters
+    public class Converters
     {
-        public static readonly StringLengthValueConverter StringLength = new StringLengthValueConverter();
+        public readonly StringLengthValueConverter StringLength = new StringLengthValueConverter();
-        public static readonly StringReverseValueConverter StringReverse = new StringReverseValueConverter();
+        public readonly StringReverseValueConverter StringReverse = new StringReverseValueConverter();
     }
 }
 ```